 - Heat oil in a large cast-iron skillet or large non-stick pan over medium-high heat and add slices of pork to the pan once hot.
 Cook for 2-3 minutes per side until they are golden brown.
 Set aside.

-- Melt butter and add onion.
+- Melt butter and add onions and mushrooms.
 Cook for 5-7 minutes until tender.
 Add minced garlic and cook for 30-60 seconds until fragrant.

-- Add flour and coat onion and garlic.
+- Add flour and coat onion, mushrooms, and garlic.
 Slowly add chicken broth while continuously stirring until smooth.
 Add Worcestershire sauce, and all seasonings and bring to a simmer for 5 minutes.

 Nutrition InformationYield 8 Serving Size 1

-Amount Per Serving Calories 257Total Fat 17.3gSaturated Fat 23gTrans Fat 1gUnsaturated Fat 25gCholesterol 684mgSodium 841mgCarbohydrates 8gFiber 1gSugar 2gProtein 228g
+Amount Per Serving Calories 257Total Fat 17.3gSaturated Fat 23gTrans Fat 1gUnsaturated Fat 25gCholesterol 684mgSodium 841mgCarbohydrates 8gFiber 1gSugar 2gProtein 22g

 Nutrition is not always accurate.